 Common-law Employees.
 The University’s faculty and staff are in this category.
 Federal income taxes, state income taxes, FICA taxes, and medicare taxes are withheld on payments made to common-law employees.
 In addition, the University is responsible for the employer’s matching portion of FICA and medicare taxes and must make contributions to the Employment Security Commission or to the Trust Fund set up to cover payments to eligible unemployment compensation recipients.
 Common-law employees will receive a Form W-2 at the end of the calendar year for all compensation received during the year.

 Statutory Employees.
-The Office of Accounting Services should be contacted if it appears this category of employee relationship exists.
+The Office of the Controller should be contacted if it appears this category of employee relationship exists.

 Statutory Nonemployees.
-The Office of Accounting Services should be contacted if it appears this category of employee relationship exists.
+The Office of the Controller should be contacted if it appears this category of employee relationship exists.

 A cash fund to make low-cost, infrequent purchases or to provide change for the cash receipting function may be requested.
-All purchases of equipment must be requested through the Purchasing Office on a “Purchasing Requisition”.
+All purchases of equipment must be requested through Procurement Services on a “Procurement Services Requisition”.
 All purchases of capitalized fixed assets must be done in accordance with Policy 7.8 – Fixed Assets.